 The single page changelog started with website version 10 as a means of minimizing chatter about the website in the blog.
-If you’d like to read about the trials and tribulations of translating a decade of Movable Type data into a modern WordPress site, you can do so here.
+If you’d like to read about the process of translating a decade of Movable Type data into a modern WordPress site, you may do so here.

 Website Version 14.1